Justin-Heer/Nervous-Smile-Detection/README.md

 to setup your environment is to use Anaconda which will read the requirements.txt file and construct the environment accordingly

+NVIDIA GPU WARNING: If you do not have an NVIDIA GPU you will need to comment out the tf.config.experimental.set_memory_growth(gpu[0], True) lines and any others that cause an error because of it.
+We have tested all scripts on both AMD and NVIDIA systems and as long the lines giving the error are commented out the script runs perfectly, although it takes much longer with GPU access.

 <!-- Structure -->
 ## Structure